-In your comments on the draft decision you indicate that you will re-evaluate the available study with the registered substance ( You agree to perform a new test only if this available study is not adequate to fulfil the current information requirement.
+In your comments on the draft decision you indicate that you will re-evaluate the available study with sodium cumene sulphonate adequate to fulfil the current information requirement.

-However, ECHA has already assessed this available study as not adequate for this decision.
+However, ECHA has already assessed this available study as not adequate.
 As explained in the section 'Grouping and read-across approach', the concentration tested in this study (i.e. 40.3 mg a.i./L) is below the threshold of 100 mg/L given in paragraph 24 of OECD TG 202.
-Therefore, as already indicated above, this available study with the registered substance cannot be used to fulfil the current information requirement.
+Therefore, as already indicated above, this available study with sodium cumene sulphonate cannot be used to fulfil the current information requirement.

-In your comments on the draft decision you also indicate that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment, which ECHA accepts and has amended the request to state the registered substance, only.
+In your comments on the draft decision you also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in the environment.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: Daphnia sp.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): Daphnia sp.
 Acute immobilisation test, EU C.2./OECD TG 202).